isomerpages/govtech-corp/_about-us/Our Journey/Our Focus Areas.md

 <p>Since 2019, Digital4Good has empowered underprivileged children/youth
 and seniors by increasing their digital literacy through programming and more.</p>
-<p>Learn more about how GovTech’s UX designers worked with Hatch to host
+<p>One of its efforts involve GovTech's UX designers working with the social
+enterprise Hatch to host a <a href="/media/technews/digital-4-good-hatch-ux-hatch/" class="waffle-rich-text-link" rel="noopener noreferrer nofollow" target="_blank"><u>career advisory session</u></a>,
-an industry sharing and career advisory session to share what it means to be in the UX space <a href="https://www.tech.gov.sg/media/technews/digital-4-good-hatch-ux-hatch" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
+sharing what it means to be in the UX space.</p>
 <h4>A11y Team (accessibility enabling team)</h4>
 <p>This team was formed to design inclusive government services based on
 the unique experiences of persons with disabilities (PwDs) and seniors.</p>